 Following the completion of pre-training, the LLM transitions to the fine-tuning stage, where it is trained on specific tasks or datasets to specialize its knowledge and enhance its performance in real-world applications.
 Fine-tuning allows the model to adapt its understanding and generate more accurate responses tailored to the desired task or domain.

 Are you looking to harness the power of AI for your business?
-Our AI development services can help you unlock new opportunities and drive innovation.
+Our Artificial Intelligence development services can help you unlock new opportunities and drive innovation.

 Contact us today to discuss your AI project and start your journey toward transformative solutions.